PaulSnow/DXC--hush-lightwalletd/README.md

     ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem; # managed by Certbot

     location / {
-        # Replace localhost:9067 with the address and port of your gRPC server if using a custom port
+        # Replace 9067 with the port of your gRPC server if using a custom port
         # Hush Smart Chains should use a different port than 9067 so it doesn't conflict with HUSH lightwalletd
+        # NOTE: it's only safe to use --no-tls on lightwalletd if this is on localhost
-    	grpc_pass grpc://your_host.net:9067;
+    	grpc_pass grpc://localhost:9067;
     }
 }
 ```